 When I came across this research, intuitively it made sense since zinc regulates immune system activity and histamine intolerance is tightly linked to the immune system.
 My experience supplementing with zinc has been that low doses are better.
 When I have experimented with large 50mg doses, I’ve found tremendous benefit in the short term, but notice that I need to rapidly back off and move to a maintenance zone or I will start to experience unpleasant side effects.

-As a proven mast cell stabilizer, quercetin is one of the usual suspects on the antihistamine supplement circuit, but it’s a powerful antioxidant that has shown efficacy in a number of contexts, so don’t pigeon hole this mighty flavonoid.6
+As a mast cell stabilizer, quercetin is one of the usual suspects on the antihistamine supplement circuit, but it’s a powerful antioxidant that has shown efficacy in a number of contexts, so don’t pigeon hole this flavonoid.
+6

-In fact, my post on how apple consumption has been linked to decreased risk if cancer in a number of large epidemiological studies is largely about the health benefits of quercetin.
-I have cycled on and off with a 500mg quercetin and 150mg bromelain regimen in the mornings and have found that helpful.
+In fact, our post on how apple consumption has been linked to decreased risk if cancer in a number of large epidemiological studies is largely about the health benefits of quercetin.
+Some team members here have cycled on and off with a 500mg quercetin and 150mg bromelain regimen in the mornings and have found that helpful.

 An interesting note on berberine

-I’ve written about berberine twice so far on the blog: once as an anti-cancer supplement and once on a men’s health post I did on prostatitis.
+We’ve written about berberine twice so far on the blog: once as an anti-cancer supplement and once on a men’s health post we did on prostatitis.
 So, you may be asking, why am I bringing it up in this histamine post?

 Good question, and it’s because of a few snippets of this prostatitis rat study.
 One of the pathways the authors of the study on nonbacterial prostatitis found to be disrupted in afflicted rats was histidine metabolism.
 Authors further found that berberine effectively reset histidine metabolism, which helped alleviate prostatitis: